7 of the best eco-friendly yoga mats for a mindful practice

 Image: Courtesy Amazon

-The non-slip texture of this yoga mat makes this a unique choice.
-It is made with natural, open-cell rubber for to support your body during different poses.
-Additionally, this 1.5 mm mat is harmful chemical-free, PVC-free and doesn’t have any harsh substances.
+This yoga mat was designed by the founder, a yoga teacher, which makes it a unique choice.
+It is made with Ajnagrip technology to support your body during different poses and closed-cell rubber.

-The mat folds up to about the size of a yoga block which makes it super easy to carry it in your backpack, whether to practise yoga outdoors or on vacations.
+Additionally, this 5 mm mat is easy to fold, so it is super easy to carry it in your backpack, whether to practise outdoors, in yoga studios or on vacation.

 Image: Courtesy Amazon